neilenns/mobiflight-docs/README.md

 - Reference board and device images using cards (see the `boards/` and `devices/` pages for examples).
 - Reference UI elements that users should click or interact with in **bold**.
 - Headings are in sentence case.
-- Links to other documentation pages should be absolute not relative.
+- Links to other documentation pages should be absolute, not relative.

 ### Screenshots